 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 The local equivalent to the “911” emergency line in Iraq is “130” from both mobile and fixed line telephones.
 Please note that responders do not speak English.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.

-While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested, that might not always be the case.
+Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrestedin a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

 SPECIAL CIRCUMSTANCES: The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is particularly limited given the security environment.
 Host government emergency services and support are limited.

 Iraq continues to suffer from serious problems in all public services.
 Many areas have only a few hours of electricity per day; many families supplement their state-provided electricity through local cooperatives that share generators.

 Travelers should be aware that Iraqi fire and rescue services are still developing, and hotels may not be fully equipped with fire safety equipment.
 When staying in a hotel, you should request a room on a lower floor and make sure you have identified the exits nearest your room.